 The role of the Bias Incident Response Team is to support the university in their current policies regarding harassment and bias incidents.
 BIRT investigates and respond promptly and appropriately to informational reports, documents, formal or informal meetings regarding identity-based bias incidents on campus and within the greater community against DePauw students.

-The ICA Program is committed to providing intentional support for first year students from underrepresented communities specifically in their personal, social and academic transitions at DePauw University.
-As they prepare to navigate the university during their first year, ICAs aims to serve as an upperclass peer resource and support to assist them on their journey.
+The Connections Mentors program is committed to providing intentional support for first year students from underrepresented communities specifically in their personal, social and academic transitions at DePauw University.
+As they prepare to navigate the university during their first year, Connections Mentors aim to serve as an upperclass peer resource and support to assist them on their journey.

-The Brotherhood provides Black and Latino males a safe communal space to discuss hard hitting topics that disproportionately impact these populations.
-It also empowers male students to connect with fellow constituents, faculty and staff and community role models with the goal of positively assisting in retention and matriculation of Black and Latino males at DePauw University.
+The Brotherhood provides men of color a safe communal space to discuss hard hitting topics that disproportionately impact their community.
+It also empowers men to connect with fellow constituents, faculty, staff and alumni with the goal of positively assisting in retention and matriculation of Black, Caribbean, Latino, Asian, Desi, Middle Eastern, Native/Indigenous, and Pacific Islander men at DePauw University.

 Student Advisory Boards